hx2A/py5website/reference/sketch_rect.rst

 Description
 ===========

 Draws a rectangle to the screen.
 A rectangle is a four-sided shape with every angle at ninety degrees.
 By default, the first two parameters set the location of the upper-left corner, the third sets the width, and the fourth sets the height.
-The way these parameters are interpreted, however, may be changed with the ``rect_mode()`` function.
+The way these parameters are interpreted, however, may be changed with the :doc:`rect_mode` function.

 To draw a rounded rectangle, add a fifth parameter, which is used as the radius value for all four corners.